maraouf/OmniGrid/docs/guidelines/deploy.md

 ## Deploy SSH keys — one per target host

-Both original deploy keys (for `automation.example.com` and `docker.example.com`) were `shred`'d on disk right after being pasted into their Forgejo secrets.
+Both original deploy keys (for `automation.example.com` and `docker.example.com`) were `shred`'d on disk right after being pasted into their CI secrets.
 We now rebuild with cleaner isolation: one key per target, private half living only inside that project's `DEPLOY_SSH_KEY` secret.

 | Key                          | Target                     | Project         |